 What Is Jalapeno?

-Jalapeno peppers derive their name after Xalapa in Mexico.
+Jalapeno peppers derive their name after Xalapa in Mexico and is a significant part of Mexican cuisine.
 People in Mexico and Central America cultivate the peppers from past thousands of years.
 However, today you can find jalapeno in Asia and other parts of the world.
-The two to four-inch long jalapeno is full of nutrients and vitamins.
+The two to four-inch-long jalapeno contains nutrients and vitamins, including folic acid, calcium, potassium, iron, and vitamin C, which can benefit maternal health and fetal development.
 The pepper adds a dash of spice with its hot and pungent flavor to a variety of cuisines.
 Jalapeno offers several health benefits, so it is beneficial to eat it while you are expecting.

 Health Benefits Of Jalapeno During Pregnancy